-As at 30 June 2017, the Board comprised of four Directors, all of whom were Independent Directors.
-Therefore, the Directors are independent.
-On and from 1 July 2017 the Board comprises of four Directors, all of whom are Independent Directors, thus, the Directors are independent.
+The Board comprises five Directors, four of whom are independent Directors.
+Therefore, the majority of Directors are independent.
+On and from 1 July 2019 the Board comprises of five Directors, four of whom are independent Directors, thus, the majority of the Directors are independent.